influx6/sparkflow.dart/README.md

   at creation has4 predefined ports (in,out,option and err),where each provides a stream input for the component

-    repeaters take and give what they recieve var repeater = Repeater.create();
+    repeaters take and give what they receive var repeater = Repeater.create();

     prefixer takes an input and prefix a value it receives from its option stream to the input value